From a website called American Daily, and it's by Carol Devine Mullen.

 But then he has the chutzpah to engage in heavy-handed tactics that are meant to skew the outcome of the Republican election process.

-As he mercilessly beats on some candidates and gives others that he likes a free ride.
+Sometimes I feel like he's morphing into a right-wing propaganda minister of the airwaves as he mercilessly beats on some candidates and gives others that he likes a free ride.

 Rush is on a strange power trip.

-The Republican Party is my party, and the party of millions of other rank and file who love the GOP.
+The Republican Party is my party and the party of millions of other rank and file who love the GOP.

 Who the heck's Limbaugh?